-- Power: The Power socket is where you will connect the power adapter.
-Please use the power adapter provided with this TL-WDR3600 N600 Wireless Dual Band Gigabit Router. - > On/Off: The switch for the power. - > Wireless On/Off: The switch for the wireless function. - USB: The USB port connects to a USB storage device or a USB printer. - Internet: This port is where you will connect the DSL/cable Modem, or Ethernet. - Ethernet (1, 2, 3, 4): These ports (1, 2, 3, 4) connect the Router to the local PC(s).
+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: Use a pin to press and hold the RESET button for 8 seconds and then wait for the router to reboot. - > USB: The USB port connects to a USB storage device or a USB printer. - > INTERNET: This port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the router to the local PC(s). - Wireless antenna: To receive and transmit the wireless data.